-They require a cage about four to five feet tall because some of the cages will need to be stuck in the ground to keep them stable.
+They require a cage about four to five feet tall because some cages must be stuck in the ground to keep them stable.

-If you are growing a variety of tomatoes that does not get as tall, use a shorter cage.
+Use a shorter cage if you are growing a variety of tomatoes that do not get as tall.

 Indeterminate tomatoes, also called vining tomatoes, can be started with a tomato cage.